Shelob9/cashier/UPGRADE.md

 PR: https://github.com/laravel/cashier/pull/667

-These changes bring support for the new payment intents api to charges and subscriptions.
+These changes bring support for the new Payment Intents API to charges and subscriptions.
 As there are quite some breaking changes here let's go over the most prominent ones below.

 #### Exception Throwing

 Any payment action will now throw an exception when a payment either fails or when the payment requires a secondary action in order to be completed.
 This goes for single charges, invoicing customers directly, subscribing to a new plan or swapping plans.
-Developers can catch these exceptions and decide for themselves how to handle these by either letting Stripe handle everything for them (to be set up in the Stripe dashboard) or use the custom built-in solution which will be added in the next commit.
+You can catch these exceptions and decide for themselves how to handle these by either letting Stripe handle everything for them (to be set up in the Stripe dashboard) or use the custom built-in solution which will be added in the next commit.

 An example of how to implement this could be: